Plyometric Training Concepts

 Compare with definitions throughout the chapter

-Rate of Force Production: closely associated with power and maximal strength; this is a measure of how quickly you can reach peak levels of force.
+Rate of Force Production: Closely related to power and maximal strength; this measures how rapidly an individual can achieve peak force levels.

-Integrated performance paradigm: The ability to properly decelerate, stabilize and accelerate in a performance based task.
+Integrated performance paradigm: The capacity to effectively decelerate, stabilize, and accelerate during performance-based activities.

 Compare with Figure 11.1 – Integrated performance paradigm

-All movement during performance activities requires the ability to decelerate active forces and accelerate to produce a new force.
-This requires stabilization of the core and intrinsic stabilizers of the joints.
+All movement during performance activities demands the capability to decelerate active forces and generate acceleration to produce new force.
+This process requires stabilization of the core and intrinsic joint stabilizers.

 The phases of Plyometric Exercise

-Phase 1 – Eccentric: In the first phase of plyometrics (the Eccentric Phase, also referred to as the “loading” or “cocking” phase), energy is stored in the muscle in preparation for the following phase.
+Phase 1 – Eccentric: During the initial phase of plyometrics (the Eccentric Phase, also called the “loading” or “cocking” phase), energy accumulates within the muscle in preparation for the subsequent phase.

-Phase 2 – Amortization: In the second phase of plyometrics (the Amortization Phase), the muscle with the stored energy is stabilized in preparation for the final phase.
-For optimal performance, buy xenical online usa this stage is rapid in order to create a more powerful response.
+Phase 2 – Amortization: In the second phase of plyometrics (the Amortization Phase), the muscle containing stored energy stabilizes in preparation for the final phase.
+For optimal performance outcomes, this stage must be rapid to generate a more powerful response.

-Phase 3 – Concentric: The third and final phase is the Concentric Phase, also referred to as the unloading phase.
-This phase occurs immediately after the amortization phase which results in the use of the energy stored in that particular muscle.
+Phase 3 – Concentric: The third and final phase is the Concentric Phase, also known as the unloading phase.
+This phase occurs immediately following the amortization phase, resulting in the utilization of energy stored within the specific muscle.

 Compare with Figure 11.2 – Program design parameters for reactive training

-Understanding the program design parameters will assist you in developing effective programs.
+Understanding the program design parameters will support you in creating effective training programs.

-For exercise selection know the progression continuum similar to that of the other types of training.
+For exercise selection, understand the progression continuum similar to other training modalities.

-For exercise variables recognize how different variables affect exercise.
+For exercise variables, recognize how different variables influence exercise outcomes.

 OPT™ Level (adaptation): Stabilization, Strength, or Power & Type of Exercise: Balance & Compare with Table 11.1 Plyometric training program design

-Stabilzation: Exercises involve a 3-5 second pause upon landing (Box Jump with stabilization) with 5-8 reps, steady tempo and 0-90sec rest.
+Stabilization: Exercises incorporate a 3-5 second pause upon landing (Box Jump with stabilization) with 5-8 reps, steady tempo, and 0-90sec rest.

-Strength: Exercises involve a repetitive movement (Repeated squat jump) with 8-10 reps, moderate tempo and 0-60sec rest.
+Strength: Exercises incorporate repetitive movement patterns (Repeated squat jump) with 8-10 reps, moderate tempo, and 0-60sec rest.

-Power: Exercises involve quickly repeating the movement as fast as possible (Power step up) with 8-12 reps, xxx tempo and 0-60sec rest.
+Power: Exercises incorporate rapid repetition of movements at maximum speed (Power step up) with 8-12 reps, fast tempo, and 0-60sec rest.